rahmantj93/circuit-warfare/README.md

 © 2026 Tanzeem Rahman.
 All rights reserved.

-This repository is submitted as academic coursework for SET08101 Web Technologies at Edinburgh Napier University (Trimester 2, 2025–26).
+This repository is submitted as academic coursework for SET08101 Web Technologies at Edinburgh Napier University.
 The source code is published for the purposes of assessment and demonstration only.

 No part of this code may be copied, redistributed, or submitted for credit by any